首頁 > ESG

 01

-Raw Materials Energy Management Fuel Management Biodiversity Greenhouse Gas Emissions Wastewater and Waste Management Environmental Regulatory Compliance Supplier Environmental Assessment
+Raw Materials Energy Management Fuel Management Biodiversity Greenhouse Gas Emissions Wastewater and Waste Management Compliance with Environmental Regulations Supplier Environmental Assessment

-Enterprises need to address and manage issues such as greenhouse gas emissions, energy usage, water resource management, waste disposal, and biodiversity protection.
-These issues not only affect the planet’s ecosystem but are directly linked to the long-term competitiveness and social reputation of businesses.
-For example, reducing carbon emissions can help companies mitigate risks associated with climate change while improving their image among consumers and investors.
+Companies must pay attention to and manage issues such as greenhouse gas emissions, energy usage, water resource management, waste treatment, and biodiversity protection.
+These issues not only affect the Earth’s ecosystems but are also directly tied to a company’s long-term competitiveness and reputation.
+For example, reducing carbon emissions not only helps mitigate climate-related risks but also enhances the company’s image among consumers and investors.

 02